Samwise454/blood_bank/README.md

 # Newsletter_class.php

 # cors.php
-This script will controls cross origin resource sharing
+This script will control cross origin resource sharing

 # About the database connection
 # Db_class.php